MaterializeInc/materialize/doc/developer/design/20220314_linearized_reads.md

 ### Linearizable reads

-In the case of a linearizable read, peeks will be augemented to work as follows
+In the case of a linearizable read, peeks will be augmented to work as follows

 1. Before issuing the peek, we will first ask STORAGE "for all sources on which this query transitively depends, what timestamp reflects all of their current contents?"
 2. We will wait until STORAGE responds with such a timestamp, `t`.
-3. We then issue the peek at timestamp `t`.
+3. We then issue the peek at _at least_ timestamp `t`, while also taking into consideration the `since` and `uppers` of the involved indexes.

-The behavior of other reads does not need to be changed.
+The behavior of non-linearizable reads does not need to be changed.
 They still consult `since` for their inputs, and may elect to choose any timestamp that is greater than this, but perhaps one that is not as "current" as for linearizable reads, to be able to return immediately.

 This behavior applies equally well to matarialized and unmaterialized sources.